Michael Sams: Imprisonment

 Sams continued to offend after he was imprisoned, attacking a female probation officer with a metal spike in October 1995 at Wakefield Prison.
 At his trial in February 1997 at Durham Crown Court, he received an additional eight years to his term for this crime.

 Sams was awarded £4,000 damages when the prison service lost his artificial leg during a transfer.
 The award caused considerable public outrage.
 He also brought a civil case because he believed that his prison bed was too hard.
 A further complaint was that he was unfairly held in solitary confinement leading to a loss of earnings, and that works of art he had painted in prison had gone missing.
-In April 2007, a letter by Sams was published by Inside Time, a newspaper for prisoners, in which he claimed "OAPs in prison are far better off than those in the community."
+In April 2007, a letter by Sams was published by Inside Time, a newspaper for prisoners, in which he claimed "OAPs [pensioners] in prison are far better off than those in the community."

-As of March 2022, Sams remains in prison.
-No recommended minimum term was reported at his trial, and it is unknown whether any Home Secretary or High Court judge subsequently ruled how many years Sams must serve before he can be considered for parole.\ He is among the oldest and longest-serving life sentence prisoners in England and Wales.
+As of 2025, Sams is still in prison.
+A minimum term of 25 years in prison was originally ordered but Sams, now in his 80s, has been imprisoned for well over 30 years and is now among the oldest and longest-serving life sentence prisoners in England and Wales.
+His latest parole denial was in April 2023, when the parole board panel concluded that the proposed release plan would not be "robust enough to manage Mr Sams in the community at this stage".
+He was also denied transfer to an open prison.

 Other allegations

-Crime writer Christopher Berry-Dee, in Unmasking Mr Kipper: Who Really Killed Suzy Lamplugh?, argued Sams killed estate agent Suzy Lamplugh in 1986, but this has been dismissed by police.
+Crime writer Christopher Berry-Dee, in Unmasking Mr Kipper: Who Really Killed Suzy Lamplugh?, argued Sams killed missing estate agent Suzy Lamplugh in 1986, but this has been dismissed by police, who have named another man as their sole suspect.

 Dramatisation and documentaries

-In 1993, the kidnapping of Slater and subsequent manhunt for Sams was the subject of an edition of the BBC1 series Crimewatch File, titled "A Murderer's Game", which reconstructed some of the events.
+In 1993, the kidnapping of Slater and subsequent manhunt for Sams was the subject of an edition of the BBC One series Crimewatch File, titled "A Murderer's Game", which reconstructed some of the events.
 A dramatisation of Slater's book, Beyond Fear (1997), was broadcast on the opening night of Channel 5.
 Adapted by Don Shaw, it was directed by Jill Green, with Gina McKee as Slater and Sylvester McCoy as Sams.

-In November 2022 BBC Radio Nottingham began to broadcast a seven-part podcast: 'The Kidnapping of Stephanie Slater.'
-A two part documentary, The Girl in the Box: The Kidnapping of Stephanie Slater was screened on Channel 5 on 28 February and 1 March, 2023.
+In November 2022, BBC Radio Nottingham broadcast the first episode of an eight-part podcast, The Kidnapping of Stephanie Slater; from July 2023, this was followed by a second series of seven episodes.
+Discovery Plus produced a documentary on the case, Michael Sams: Kidnapper Killer, which aired in July 2022.
+A two-part documentary, The Girl in the Box: The Kidnapping of Stephanie Slater, was screened on Channel 5 on 28 February and 1 March 2023.